odojs/odo/README.md

 ## Configuration
 A component to requirejs into your code to access configuration 'odo/config'.

-This includes the cson file 'config.cson'.
-Use that file to add additional plugins to the project, add global configuration that won't change per environment and add events and commands you want published and sent at the start of the application.
+This reads the cson file 'config.cson'.
+Use that file to add plugins to the project, add global configuration that won't change per environment and add events and commands you want published and sent at the start of the application.

 Additionally an environment variable named 'ODO_CONFIG' is parsed as a cson file.
 Use this and other environment configuration for database details, and other values that change between development and production environments.